 1999 event: Tim Danko(Dead Xerox Press) and Stuart Stratu(Sick Puppy Comix).
 (Photo by Louise Graber)

 On arrival in the city that afternoon in 1998 we easily found the centre of activities laid out in various sumptuously appointed rooms of the Newcastle Town Hall and Civic Centre.
-There were panels and presentations in the Banquet Room, the Function Rooms and some impressively attired Committee Rooms in the Council Chambers and also at the nearby Wintergarden Cafe.
-We were, however, unable to find the venue for the discussion of comics, so we asked for that information and were directed out of the main building, out the back and there it was, a modest room with plastic chairs, and an insufficient number of them at that, so a few attendees sat on the floor.
+There were panels and presentations in the Banquet Room…the Function Rooms and some impressively attired Committee Rooms in the Council Chambers and also at the nearby Wintergarden Cafe.
+We were, however, unable to find the venue for the discussion of comics.
+On asking for that information we were directed out of the main building to the back.
+There it was, a modest room with a few plastic chairs.
+A few attendees had to sit on the floor.
 No podium, no lectern, no microphone, no monitor, no vcr, no whiteboard, no jug of water, no media nor reporters were present.
 Furthermore, this was not a seminar but a workshop.
-Comics were not so much to be discussed as produced and if there was to be any discourse it would be on matters of production rather than on content, or so it seemed.
+Comics were not so much to be discussed as produced…and if there was to be any discourse it would be on matters of production rather than on content.
 Then I realised how appropriate all of this was in the then current scheme of things.
-It was the perfect venue at a writers’ festival for the discussion of comics because it indicated just how marginalised the form was.
+It was the “accustomed” venue at a writers’ festival for the discussion of comics and it indicated how marginalised the form was.
 The established, pure literary forms such as the novel and poetry headed the hierarchy.
 Even emerging word based forms such as e-mail and writing textual content for the Internet and journalism had superior status and were located in the main hall.
-But comics and zines, not being part of the mainstream, were out the back and out of sight.
+But comics and zines were out the back and out of sight, so to speak.

 1999 event: Happy Pox Girl Susan Butcher.
 (Photo by Louise Graber)